 For example, if a buyer connects a UK credit card to their Apple ID, then they will see UK app listings and the price that is displayed will be in GBP, regardless of their current location or the currency settings on your product.

 Note that app stores can still charge according to the pricing attached to the product and convert the pricing, but it may not be according to the current exchange rate.

 International pricing and VAT

 Depending on the buyer's country/currency of transaction, we will automate VAT pricing if it’s applicable.
-The VAT will be displayed as a separate line item, and then collected and paid on behalf of our sellers.
+Learn more about how international taxes work.